-A 457 plan is an employer-sponsored retirement plan offered by state and local governments and certain tax-exempt organizations under Internal Revenue Code 501(c).
-The 457(b) plan is a deferred compensation plan that allows you to contribute to a retirement account and shelter those contributions from current taxation.
+A 457(b) plan is an employer-sponsored retirement plan offered by state and local governments and certain tax-exempt organizations under Internal Revenue Code 501(c).
+It's a deferred compensation plan that allows you to contribute to a retirement account and shelter those contributions from current taxation.

-2016 Contribution Limits for 457(b) Plans
+2021 and 2022 Contribution Limits for 457(b) Plans

-One thing that sets 457 plans apart from other retirement plans like the 401(k) and 403(b) is there is no 10% early withdrawal penalty if you decide to take money out of your 457 account prior to age 59 ½.
-This rule only applies as long as you are no longer working for the same employer.
-This unique distinction often makes 457(b) plans even more attractive than its peers, especially for those planning on retiring early or accessing their retirement funds prior to age 59 1/2.
+One thing that sets 457(b) plans apart from other retirement plans like the 401(k) and 403(b) is there is no 10% early withdrawal penalty for taking money out of the account prior to age 59½.
+This rule applies only if you are no longer working for the same employer.
+This unique distinction often makes a 457(b) plan even more attractive than its peers, especially for those planning on retiring early or accessing their retirement funds prior to age 59½.

-Retirement Saving Tips for 457 Plans
+Retirement Saving Tips for 457(b) Plans

-If you work for a governmental employer and then change jobs or are terminated, you may transfer the money from your 457 account into your new employer's 401(k), 403(b) or 457 plan (provided that it accepts transfers).
+If you work for the government and then change jobs or are terminated, you may transfer the money from your 457(b) account into your new employer's 401(k), 403(b), or 457(b) plan (provided that it accepts transfers).
 You also may have the option to roll the money over to a traditional IRA.

-- Governmental 457(b) plans may be amended to allow designated Roth contributions and in-plan rollovers to designated Roth accounts.
+Government 457(b) plans may be amended to allow designated Roth contributions and in-plan rollovers to designated Roth accounts.
 This provides additional opportunities for tax-free growth of earnings.

 Those considering a Roth 457 plan can use the pre-tax vs. Roth calculator to determine the best option for their projected tax situation in retirement.